 Assign Shopkeeper Roles Accordingly

-It’s always a good idea to provide a user with only the level of access they need and nothing more.
+It’s always a good idea to provide users with only the level of access they need and nothing more.
 If one or more non-administrator staff members need to access orders and customer information, assign them the Woo-specific Shop Manager role.
-This will provide a user with the permissions they need to process orders, etc. without giving them full administrator access.
+This will provide users with the permissions they need to process orders, etc., without giving them full administrator access.

 Run Other Plugins Sparingly